replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/dns.md

 ##### `collectorName` (Required)

 The name of the collector.
-No spaces or special characters are allowed as it will be used as a directory name.
+No spaces or special characters are allowed because the collector name is used as a directory name.

 ##### `hostnames` (Required)

 A list of hostnames to query.
-These can include both resolvable domains and non-resolvable domains to test various scenarios (e.g., wildcard DNS).
+These can include both resolvable domains and non-resolvable domains to test various scenarios (for example, wildcard DNS).

 ## Example Collector Definition